AMillsy/Find-that-Place/README.md

 Please make sure to provide the necessary API keys in the `keys.js` file for the website to function correctly.
 You will need a Google Maps API key and an OpenAI API key.

-Enjoy using Unleashed to find and explore pubs in your area!
+Enjoy using Find that place to find and explore pubs in your area!

 ## Credits